-The assortativity \citep{boccaletti2006complex} is related to the existence of preferential attachment between networks vertices with respect to their connectivity degree \citep{boccaletti2006complex}.
-Alterations in the assortative character reveal structural changes on the graphs, in the way in which the connections are established the among the nodes.
-As reported by Costa, the assortativity character may have a great influence on the dynamic processes supported by the system \citep{di2005synchronization, brede2005assortative,costa2007characterization}.
-From this observation it is possible to induce a supposition that the expressive and consistent alterations observed on the frontal lobe (see Fig 6-9 $ \lceil $a$ \rceil $ ; Tables 6-9), may have impacted the networks in such a way that they no longer supported certain types of neural processes and functional dynamics necessary for awareness and conscious experiences.
-Thus, these experimental findings indicate potential associations between the assortativity of the functional networks of the frontal lobe to neural correlates of consciousness.
+The assortativity \citep{boccaletti2006complex} is related to preferential attachment between network vertices concerning their connectivity degree \citep{boccaletti2006complex}.
+Alterations in the assortative character reveal structural changes on the graphs in the manner in which the connections are established among the nodes.
+As reported by Costa, the assortativity character may greatly influence the dynamic processes supported by the system \citep{di2005synchronization, brede2005assortative,costa2007characterization}.
+From this observation, it is possible to hypothesize that the expressive and consistent alterations observed on the frontal lobe (see Fig 6-9 $ \lceil $a$ \rceil $; Tables 6-9) may have impacted the networks in such a way that they no longer supported certain types of neural processes and functional dynamics necessary for awareness and conscious experiences.
+Thus, these experimental findings indicate potential associations between the assortativity of the functional networks of the frontal lobe and the neural correlates of consciousness.